lindseysim/templatize/README.md

     Bob Belcher has 3 children: Tina Belcher (13), Gene Belcher (11), and Louise Belcher (9).

-Note that `numChildren` is scoped in the context of the complete data binding, `name.fullName` is scoped within `name`, and `children[].age` are scoped within the individual array items of `children`.
-However, the functions are called with a `parent` argument allowing access of higher-level scope.
+Note that `numChildrenText` is scoped in the context of the complete data binding, `name.fullName` is scoped within `name`, and `children[].age` are scoped within the individual array items of `children`.

+However, the functions are called with a `parent` parameter supplied allowing access of the next, higher-level scope.
+In `name.fullName` this is used very unnecessarily just to demonstrate how it works.
+In `children[].age`, it is used to access a common variable in the parent scope.

-Finally note for the last child, a unique way of changing scope, which may end up being a cleaner way to avoid repeating a longer and more complex function.
+For a final demonstration, the `children[].age` function for the last child is differently formatted to take advantage of this, calling a function (`childAge`) on the parent scope.
+While somewhat contrived in this example, it may end up being a cleaner way to handle it in other situations.